Taught / Master's

 Research / PhD

-Although there is no fixed closing deadline for applications to research degrees, we strongly recommend that you apply as soon as possible; no later than three months before your intended start date.
+Although there is no fixed closing deadline for applications to research degrees, we strongly recommend that you apply as soon as possible and no later than three months before your intended start date.
+However, if you are seeking funding, you should keep in mind that most scholarship awards will have set deadlines.
+Please see our scholarship pages for more information.

 *Kent Business School and School of Economics PhD enquiries

-Economics PhD applicants should refer to subject-specific information by clicking 'apply now' on the programme page.
+Economics PhD applicants should follow the subject-specific guidelines for the application process.
+You can view this information by clicking on the 'apply now' button on the programme page.

 How to apply online